Denny-Lin/DDK_build_the_kernel/README.md

 # DDK_build_the_kernel
-Use the cross compiler to build the kernel
+Use the cross compiler to build the linux kernel.